Phil Neville leaving job coaching England women’s team

 The FA statement made no mention of the Inter Miami job.

 “After steadying the ship at a challenging period, he helped us to win the SheBelieves Cup for the first time, reach the World Cup semi-finals and qualify for the Olympics,” said Sue Campbell, the FA’s director of women’s football.
 “Given his status as a former Manchester United and England player, he did much to raise the profile of our team.

-He has used his platform to champion the women’s game, worked tirelessly to support our effort to promote more female coaches and used his expertise to develop many of our younger players.”
+“He has used his platform to champion the women’s game, worked tirelessly to support our effort to promote more female coaches and used his expertise to develop many of our younger players.”

+Three of the four British national women’s teams are now searching for coaches.
+Jayne Ludlow also announced her departure from the Wales job on Monday to work on FIFA’s technical leadership team.
+Shelley Kerr stepped down from Scotland last month.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports